Towns, Timberwolves cruise past short-handed Lakers 110-92 - WHIZ News

 The Lakers are scheduled to play at Chicago on Sunday night.
 The Bulls, who had two games postponed this week because they had 10 players in the health and safety protocols, were cleared to resume practice on Saturday.

 The Timberwolves host Dallas on Sunday night.
-The Mavericks host a rematch Tuesday night.
+The Mavericks host a rematch on Tuesday night.

 More AP NBA coverage: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports